fritzb/asynclog/README.md

 # benchmark

-Memlog is 2x faster than calling sprintf library.
-Memlog stores traces in the memory for later retreival.
-Optionaly, the buffer can be spill to disk asynchronously.
+Memlog is 2x faster than calling plain sprintf library.
+Memlog stores all the log in the memory for later retrail and optionaly, the buffer can be spill to disk asynchronously.
+Memlog is also thread safe, and can be called by multiple threads sharing the log buffer.

 ```
 MEMLOG
-test: log->info("Hello world %d!\n", i)
+log->info("Hello world %d!\n", i)
 memlog: 10M logs/sec on Xeon servers
 memlog: 2M logs/sec on Macbook Air

 SPRINTF:
-test: sprintf(buffer, "Hello world %d!\n", i)
+sprintf(buffer, "Hello world %d!\n", i)
-sprintf: 5M logs/sec on Xeon servers
+sprintf: 5M sprintf/sec on Xeon servers
 ```

 ```